zenfish/ipmi/README.md

-If nothing else, useful for spotting Cipher0 systems (note - this merely points out ciphers that are supported - it doesn't mean that they're actually turned on), but there are interesting things out there.....
+If nothing else, useful for spotting Cipher0 systems (note - this merely points out ciphers that are supported - it doesn't mean that they're actually turned on), but there are interesting things out in the wild.

 <h4>Detection</h4>